Analyst Upgrades on UK Stocks: +1.09% vs FTSE 100 at 3 Months (9,116 Events)

 Category n T+1 T+21 T+63

-The cluster split is useful practically: when a UK stock sees upgrades from multiple firms within 30 days, the one-month expected drift is 4x higher than a single-analyst event.
-Single upgrades on LSE produce short-term moves that fade quickly.
+The cluster split is practically useful: multiple independent firms upgrading the same LSE stock within 30 days produces 10x the one-month drift of single-analyst events.
+Single upgrades on LSE show short-term moves that fade before becoming significant.

 The Data